[?] Start Receiving This Blog Today By Simply Subscribing

 Starting A Garden With Volunteers

-A community-garden using sustainable gardening practices promotes health, sharing, wellness and education for a group of people who have a desire to contribute in some way to others, or directly to the betterment of their own surroundings.
+A community-garden using sustainable-gardening-practices can promote health, sharing, wellness and education for a group of people who have a desire to contribute in some way to others or directly to the betterment of their own surroundings.

 It's quite possible if you simply ask.